pepe/specular/README.md

     $ gem install spine

-Then simply require it in your application:
+Then simply require it in your application and run defined tasks:

 ```ruby